aws-samples/serverless-patterns/apigw-lambda-powertools-openapi-cdk/README.md

 - Unit tests for order conversion functions
 - Unit tests for DynamoDB operations
 - Unit tests for Lambda handlers
-- Integration tests for the complete API flow

 The test suite is not exhaustive, meaning that coverage can get increased